AP source: Eagles’ Steichen leads Colts’ coaching candidates

 Saturday, a former two-time All-Pro center who snapped the ball to Hall of Fame quarterback Peyton Manning for 12 seasons with the Colts, had been working as an ESPN analyst when the Colts brought him in to replace Reich.

 Saturday was a candidate for Indianapolis’ permanent position.
+He was among those who got a second interview.
 Reich was hired last month as head coach of the Carolina Panthers.

 Reich’s offensive coordinator in Indy from 2018-2020 was Nick Sirianni, who led the Eagles to the Super Bowl in just his second season as a head coach.